No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of behaviours

+Non-signalling behaviours are considered the most general ones, where the inputs of any one box do not affect the outputs of the other boxes.
+Every local and quantum behaviour is non-signalling; however, the reverse is untrue in general \cite{cirelson1980quantum, popescu1994quantum, aspect1982experimental, giustina2015significant}.

-For sake of simplicity, we introduce the notion of non-signalling only for two boxes.
-All of the reasoning here can be easily extended for larger scenarios with $N >2$ boxes.
-We also refer to ref.~\cite{DDO18}, where non-signalling is motivated and rigorously defined for correlation scenarios with more than two boxes.
+For the sake of simplicity, we introduce the notion of non-signalling only for two boxes.
+All of the reasoning here can be easily extended to larger scenarios with $N >2$ boxes.
+We also refer to Ref.~\cite {DDO18}, where non-signalling is motivated and rigorously defined for correlation scenarios involving more than two boxes.